jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `providers` attribute of the `service` resource of the `singleton-policy` resource of the `singleton` subsystem
 Can you get the providers attribute of the myService service resource of the mySingletonPolicy singleton-policy resource of the singleton subsystem ?
 Can you get the providers attribute of the myService service resource of the mySingletonPolicy singleton policy resource of the singleton subsystem ?
+## syntax of the operation to get the `weld` subsystem
+Can you get the weld subsystem?
+Can you get the weld?
+Can you retrieve all the attributes of the weld subsystem?
 ## syntax of the operation to get the `development-mode` attribute of the `weld` subsystem
 Can you get the development-mode attribute of the weld subsystem?
 Can you get the development mode attribute of the weld subsystem?